 By Bill Britton

-Vero Communiqué encourages a free and open exchange of opinions and welcomes yours.
-Through discussions like these we can all learn more about the topics themselves and the perspectives of others.
+We strive to encourage a free and open exchange of opinions and welcome yours.
+Through discussions like these we can all learn more about the topics themselves and the perspectives of others.’